-Kapil Sharma And Ginni Chatrath Blessed With Baby Girl; Celebs Congratulate The Couple
+Kapil Sharma And Ginni Chatrath Blessed With A Baby Girl; Celebs Congratulate Couple

 Soon after the announcement, congratulatory messages poured in for the couple.
-Fans and Kiku Sharda, Rakul Preet Saina Nehwal, Guru Randhwa and other celebrities congratulated the couple on social media.
+Fans and Kiku Sharda, Rakul Preet, Saina Nehwal, Guru Randhwa and other celebrities congratulated the couple on social media.

 Kiku Sharda: Congratulations brother ,,,,, so so happy for you , welcome to the little bundle of joy 🤗🤗🤗🤗🤗❤️❤️❤️❤️